Cussin', Cryin' & Carryin' On: Critical reception

 Record World (August 2, 1969): "Titled after their recent single click for this label, the dynamite duo are together as ever on this collection of soul tunes the way only these two can do them.
 Ike contributes material like 'So Blue Over You,' 'I'm Fed Up' and 'Make 'Em Wait,' and it all moves."

 Billboard (August 2, 1969): Ike & Tina Turner, enjoying competitive sales from the many labels with rights to their recordings, add some Pompeii product to the sweepstakes and bid for a solid position on the charts.
 By far the best of the lot, Pompeii's contribution features the dynamic singing and instrumental soul duo in a committed r&b performance that sparkles with fine production from Ike Turner.
 Tina is powerful and persuasive in the title tune, plus "Poor Little Fool" and "You Got What You Wanted."

 Reissues

 Cussin', Cryin' & Carryin' On was reissued by Bellaphon Records in Germany.

-Most of the album (excluding tracks by the Ikettes) with additional tracks from So Fine and Ike's instrumental album A Black Man's Soul were reissued on a CD titled Cussin', Cryin' & Carryin' On by Starburst in 1999 and again by Synergie OMP in 2006.
+Most of the album (excluding tracks by the Ikettes) with additional tracks from So Fine and Ike's instrumental album A Black Man's Soul were reissued on a CD titled Cussin', Cryin' & Carryin' On by Starburst in 1998.
+It was also reissued by Synergie OMP in 2006.

 The album is included in the box set The Complete Pompeii Recordings released from Goldenlane Records in 2016.